Scaling ResNets in the Large-depth Regime: Scaling in the Continuous-time Setting

 Notice that the requirement that $\sigma$ is Lipschitz continuous is satisfied by most classical activation functions, including ReLU.
 This proposition is interesting for several reasons.
 First, the scaling $\beta= \nicefrac{1}{2}$, which is exactly the one that yields a non-trivial dynamics at initialization, corresponds in the continuous world to a remarkably `simple' model of diffusion.
 This shows that very deep neural networks properly initialized with i.i.d.~weights are equivalent to solutions of SDE.
 This analogy opens interesting perspectives for training deep networks using automatic differentiation for solutions of neural SDE \citep{li2020scalable}.

-Second, we stress that the emergence of an SDE instead of an ODE carries an important message.
-Several authors (including, e.g., \citealp{thorpe2018deep}) have shown that, under appropriate assumptions, a deep ResNet converges in the large depth limit to an ODE and not an SDE.
-The reason why we obtain an SDE here is intrinsically connected with the choice of i.i.d.~initialization for the weights, which makes a Brownian motion appear at the limit, as highlighted above.
-In other words, the i.i.d.~initialization, the choice $\beta = \nicefrac{1}{2}$ (the relevant critical value exhibited in Section \ref{sec:scaling-iid}), and the emergence of an SDE are intimately linked together.
+Second, we stress that the emergence of a SDE instead of an ODE carries an important message.
+Several authors (including, e.g., \citealp{thorpe2018deep}) have shown that, under appropriate assumptions, a deep ResNet converges in the large depth limit to an ODE and not a SDE.
+The reason why we obtain a SDE here is intrinsically connected with the choice of i.i.d.~initialization for the weights, which makes a Brownian motion appear at the limit, as highlighted above.
+In other words, the i.i.d.~initialization, the choice $\beta = \nicefrac{1}{2}$ (the relevant critical value exhibited in Section \ref{sec:scaling-iid}), and the emergence of a SDE are intimately linked together.
 On the other hand, the case $\beta = 1$ matches with an ODE if the initialization is not i.i.d., as we will see in Subsection \ref{subsec:smooth}.

-Finally, we point out that Proposition \ref{prop:resnet_convergence_sde_init} states the convergence of a ResNet towards an SDE for the basic architecture \texttt{res-1} and for Gaussian initialization.
+Finally, we point out that Proposition \ref{prop:resnet_convergence_sde_init} states the convergence of a ResNet towards a SDE for the basic architecture \texttt{res-1} and for Gaussian initialization.
 The extension to more general settings is an interesting direction of research, although clearly beyond the scope of the present paper (see, e.g., \citealp{peluchetti2020infinitely}, and \citealp{cohen2021scaling}, for results in this direction).

-\subsection{Scaling in the neural ODE setting}
+\subsection{Scaling in the Neural ODE Setting}